thousandeyes/thousandeyes-sdk-python/thousandeyes-sdk-emulation/docs/EmulationApi.md

 with thousandeyes_sdk.emulation.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = thousandeyes_sdk.emulation.EmulationApi(api_client)
-    expand = [thousandeyes_sdk.emulation.Expand()] # List[Expand] | Optional query parameter that controls whether user-agent templates are included in the response.
+    expand = [thousandeyes_sdk.emulation.ExpandEmulatedDeviceOptions()] # List[ExpandEmulatedDeviceOptions] | Optional query parameter that controls whether user-agent templates are included in the response.
 By default, user-agent templates are not included.
 To include them, add `?expand=user-agent` to the request.  (optional)

     try:
         # List emulated devices